r57zone/EasyNotes/README.md

 # EasyNotes
 ![](https://user-images.githubusercontent.com/9499881/100446367-1cd14000-30c8-11eb-8e82-335f134a8c95.png)

-Apps notes for Windows, iOS and Android, with direct local sync.
-The server is a Windows application so you need to run it for sync.
+Notes apps for Windows, iOS and Android, with direct local sync or web server sync.
+The server can be either a Windows application (you need to run it for synchronization) or your web server.
 View API can be [here](https://github.com/r57zone/EasyNotes/blob/master/API.md).

 ## Features
 If you want to leave the old date when editing a note then on mobile phones you need to click on the date and on the PC hold down the "Shift" key when you click on the done button.